Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 200K

-Pick MiniMax M2.7 if you want the stronger benchmark profile.
-MiMo-V2-Flash only becomes the better choice if coding is the priority or you want the cheaper token bill.
+Pick MiMo-V2-Flash if you want the stronger benchmark profile.
+MiniMax M2.7 only becomes the better choice if you would rather avoid the extra latency and token burn of a reasoning model.

 MiniMax M2.7 is also the more expensive model on tokens at $0.30 input / $1.20 output per 1M tokens, versus $0.00 input / $0.00 output per 1M tokens for MiMo-V2-Flash.
 That is roughly Infinityx on output cost alone.
 MiMo-V2-Flash is the reasoning model in the pair, while MiniMax M2.7 is not.
 That usually helps on harder chain-of-thought-heavy tests, but it can also mean more latency and more token spend in real use.
 MiMo-V2-Flash gives you the larger context window at 256K, compared with 200K for MiniMax M2.7.

-MiniMax M2.7 is ahead on BenchLM's provisional leaderboard, 62 to 60.
+MiMo-V2-Flash is ahead on BenchLM's provisional leaderboard, 59 to 53.

 MiMo-V2-Flash has the edge for coding in this comparison, averaging 73.4 versus 53.7.
-MiniMax M2.7 stays close enough that the answer can still flip depending on your workload.
+Inside this category, AA-SciCode is the benchmark that creates the most daylight between them.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.